-Matthew Street.
-Not hoping or looking for him, but content to know he had and would come by there--for a chat, a bite, cool water on a parched afternoon.
-Her only fear was that someone else would mention him, appear in his company, or announce a prior claim to his friendship.
-No one did.
-He seemed hers alone.
-So on the evening of the argument with the young people at Mount Calvary, Dovey stuck the key in the lock of the little foreclosed house annoyed with Steward for making it necessary and agitated by the nasty turn the meeting took.
-She hoped to sit with a glass of iced water, read some verses or a few psalms and collect her thoughts on the matter that was angering everybody in case her Friend passed by in the morning.
-"Beware the Furrow of His Brow"?
-"Be the Furrow of His Brow"?
-Her own opinion was that "Furrow of His Brow" alone was enough for any age or generation.
+Her own opinion was that "Furrow of His Brow " alone was enough for any age or generation.
 Specifying it, particularizing it, nailing its meaning down was futile.
 The only nailing needing to be done had already taken place.
 On the Cross.
 Wasn't that so?
 She'd ask her Friend.
 And then tell Olive.
-Saturday 10th December, 1994 before morning light Early Herest 1994 begget house in Penby, Olive Synday 18th December, 1994 Squinted at darkness "Look out, quail.
+Early the next day, before morning light, Olive stood in the kichen of the biggest house in Ruby whispering to the darkness outside the window.
+"Look out, quail.
 Deek's gunning for you.
 And when he comes back he'll throw a sack full of you on my clean floor and say somehing like 'This ought to take care of supper.'
 Proud.
 Like he's giving me a present.
 Like you were already plucked, cleaned and cooked."
 The kitchen was flooded with newly installed flourescent light so Olive could not see into the darkness outside as she waited for the kettle to boil.
 She wanted to get her tonic properly steeped before her husband returned.
 One of Connie's preparations lay at her fingertips, a tiny cloth bag folded into a waxed paper packet.
 She thought it was midnight when Deek eased out of bed and dressed in hunting clothes.
 But when he crept downstairs in sock feet, she'd looked at the clock glow: 3:30.
 Two hours more of sleep, she thought, but it was six a.m. when she woke and she had to hurry.
 Get breakfast, lay out his business clothes.
 Before that, however, her tonic--very much needed now because the air was thinning again.
 It had started thinning out, as if from too much wear, not when Bryan was killed but two weeks later--even before Bryan's body had been shipped--when they were informed that Easter was dead too.
 Babies.
 One 19 the other 21.
 Both had been home on furlough that Thanksgiving, 1968.
-Connie had sold her two bags of already shelled pecans.
-A girl with a broke down car was there and, although Olive drove her for gasoline, she stayed on for a long time afterwards.
-She must have gone away before the woman died otherwise Connie would not have needed to light a fire in the fields.
+The last time she had seen them whole.
+Connie had sold her already shelled pecans and Olive did two pies.
+A girl with a broke down car was out there and, although Olive drove her to buy the gasoline she needed to go where she was headed, she'd stayed on.
+Still, she must have gone off before the Mother died otherwise Connie would not have needed to light a fire in the fields.
 Nobody would have known except for the plume of black smoke.
 Anna Flood saw it, drove out and got the news.